bieyuan001/Javascript-Practise-Easy-Examples/README.md

   - Back To Top
   - Change BackgroundColor One by One
   - Color RGB Picker
   - Fresh Change Background Random Colors
   - Message Emulator
+  - How Long A Number Is
   - How Many Days This Month
   - Input Text and Return
   - Playing Progress